Qidong-Liu/ANE/README.md

 (3) The learned embeddings will be stored in /emb/, and the evaluation results (micro F1 and macro F1) for embeddings will be printed on the screen for each epoch.

 ### Link Prediction
-We take the wiki-vote dataset as an exampleand show how to perform link prediction tasks for TriGAN:
+We take the wiki-vote dataset as an exampleand show how to perform link prediction tasks for ANE:

 (1) If you have split the dataset, please move directly to step 2.
 Otherwise, modify the following parameters in settings.py:
 >APP = 1